 Please note that the jackpot shown in our information tables on each review page is the maximum amount that can be won by landing a combo of the highest value symbols, not the absolute maximum that can be won per spin.

 We tend to prefer slots which offer the widest range of bet levels to keep everyone happy; that means paylines that can be altered so you can play with £0.01 stakes if you wish.
-At the other end of the scale there are Playtech slots which will allow you to bet £1000 per spin if you’re fortunate enough to be able to afford that.
+At the other end of the scale there have been Playtech slots which would allow you to bet £1000 per spin if you’re fortunate enough to be able to afford that but UKGC regulations have lowered the maximums somewhat and £50 – £100 is the limit now.

 It’s actually rare that we don’t like a slot but we’ll let you know when that’s the case; most have something to offer – even the older ones.
 All the above factors help us decide how highly we recommend a particular slot.